 In conclusion, to know how to handle unreasonable and difficult people is to truly master the art of communication.
 As you utilize these skills, you may experience less grief, greater confidence, better relationships, and higher communication prowess.
 You are on your way to leadership success!

-For more in-depth tools on how to effectively handle difficult individuals, download free excerpts of my publications (click on titles or covers): “How to Communicate Effectively and Handle Difficult People,” “Communication Success with Four Personality Types,” and “How to Successfully Handle Passive-Aggressive People.”
+For more in-depth tools on how to effectively handle difficult individuals, see my books (click on titles): “How to Communicate Effectively and Handle Difficult People” and “How to Successfully Handle Passive-Aggressive People”.